tayles/regex-to-mermaid/README.md

 # regex-to-mermaid

-Visualize regular expressions as Mermaid flowchart diagrams.
+A TypeScript library and CLI tool to visualize regular expressions as Mermaid flowchart diagrams.

 For example, visualise this: